maximmasiutin/aws-spot-instance-finder/README.md

 Author: andrew.cranston@gmail.com
 ```

+## Prerequisites ##

+You should be authenticated on AWS: there should be a profile `[default]`
+configured in the `~/.aws/credentials`, otherwise the program may give an exception error
+"Unable to locate credentials".
+You can run `aws configure` to provide authentication data.

 ## Quick Usage ##

 <b>Find the single cheapest price for an instance with more than 48 vCPUs and 256GB of ram:</b>